ttaubert/octoblog/source/_posts/2015-05-17-osgp-oma-digest.markdown

 }
 {% endcodeblock %}

-The `update()` function may seem a little arbitrary but that is what the algorithm designers came up with when creating the OMA digest.
-The current block byte is added to state byte to the right of the current position in the internal state.
-If the key bit is one then the negation of adding the position `j` to the state byte `state[j]` will be rotated one bit to the *left* (<<< 1) and *added* to the previous sum, if the key bit is zero the negation of `state[j] + j` will be rotated one bit to the *right* (>>> 1) and *subtracted* from the previous sum.
-All additions and subtractions are performed on 1-byte integers and are expected to properly wrap around when over or underflowing.
+The current block byte is added to the state byte to the right of the current position in the internal state.
+If the key bit is one then the negation of adding the position `j` to the state byte `state[j]` will be rotated one bit to the *left* and *added* to the previous sum, if the key bit is zero the negation of `state[j] + j` will be rotated one bit to the *right* and *subtracted* from the previous sum.
+All additions and subtractions are performed on 1-byte unsigned integers and are expected to properly wrap around when over or underflowing.

-In Rust-inspired pseudcode, the full OMA digest implementation:
+In Rust-inspired pseudocode, the full OMA digest implementation:

 {% codeblock lang:rust %}
 state = [0,0,0,0,0,0,0,0]